TEETH - STRAIGHTENING TREATMENT

 Crooked teeth can lead to a range of problems, including difficulty in speaking and eating, as well as a lack of self-confidence and self-esteem.

-Gap teeth, also known as teeth distance problem or diastema, is a dental condition where there is a visible space or gap between two or more teeth.
+Gap teeth, also known as the teeth distance problem or diastema, is a dental condition where there is a visible space or gap between two or more teeth.

 While some people consider gap teeth to be a unique and attractive feature, others may find them unappealing and seek treatment.
 Gap teeth can occur due to a variety of factors, including genetics, thumb-sucking, or the size and shape of the teeth and jaw.

-Open bite is a dental condition where the upper and lower front teeth do not touch when the jaw is closed.
+An open bite is a dental condition where the upper and lower front teeth do not touch when the jaw is closed.
 This creates a gap or opening between the upper and lower teeth.

 An open bite can occur due to a variety of factors, including genetics, thumb-sucking, tongue thrusting, and certain medical conditions.
 An open bite can cause problems with speech and eating, as well as jaw pain and discomfort.